globus/globus-compute/docs/endpoints/troubleshooting.rst

 "SystemExit" error
 ==================

-This happens when a manager endpoint process is unable to start a user endpoint process for various reasons.
+This happens when a core endpoint process is unable to start a user endpoint process for various reasons.
 The table below combines information from § :ref:`exit_code_table` and § :ref:`exit_code_table_admins`; see those sections for additional context.